-Purchase a product: legal guarantee of hidden defects
+Purchase of a product: legal guarantee of hidden defects

-Verified 03 October 2019 - Directorate for Legal and Administrative Information (Prime Minister), Directorate-General for Competition, Consumption and Fraud Prevention (DGCCRF)
+Verified 09 May 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-The legal warranty for hidden defects allows you to obtain a full or partial refund of your purchase and compensation in case of damage.
+The legal guarantee of hidden defects allows you to obtain a full refund (cancelation of the sale) or partial refund of your purchase and compensation in case of damage.

-In order to implement the guarantee, the defect must:
+In order to implement the guarantee, the following 3 conditions must be met:

-- be a hidden defect, i.e. not apparent at the time of purchase,
+- The defect must be a hidden defect, i.e. not apparent at the time of purchase

-- make the property unusable or reduce its use very sharply,
+- The defect must render the good unusable or greatly reduce its use

-- and exist at the time of purchase.
+- The defect must exist at the time of purchase

-You 2 years from discovery of defect to implement the legal guarantee of hidden defects.
-The term of this warranty is limited to 5 years after purchase.
+You have 2 years from discovery of defect to implement the legal guarantee of hidden defects.

-You can also directly return the property to the seller for a deposit ticket if you want a total refund.
+You can also return the goods directly to the seller against the delivery of a deposit ticket if you want a full refund.

-You can also have an expert opinion carried out.
-To find an expert near your home, you can consult the list of accredited experts in the courts.
+You can also arrange for a friendly expert opinion (i.e. ask a professional opinion on a technical issue).
+To find an expert near your home, you can consult the list of accredited experts from the courts.

 Who shall I contact

-- keep the product and ask for a price reduction
+- Either keep the product and ask for a price reduction

-- or return the product and request a refund of the price paid and the costs incurred by the sale.
+- Either return the product, ask for a refund of the price paid and the costs incurred by the sale

-If you feel that the professional seller knew of the defect, you can also claim additional compensation.
-This request can be made at the same time as the refund request.
+If you believe that the professional seller knew about the defect, you can also request additional compensation.
+This request may be made at the same time as the request for reimbursement.

-This compensation may cover all damage caused (e.g.: physical injury, clothes damaged by a washing machine).
+This compensation can cover all the damage caused (e.g. physical injury, clothes damaged by a washing machine).